Originally published in 2008. Updated in 2025 as part of the Personal Branding Blog relaunch under Brown Brothers Media.

 All of your new blog posts should contains links.
 The links should link to blog posts you’ve created previously, other people’s blogs and additional resources that may support your thesis or commentary.
 Make sure your blog is setup so that people can advance to the next post and go back to a previous post as well.
 When you add links, try to highlight a word of phrase that makes sense for the location you’re sending people to.

-For instance, if I wanted to link to a marketing blog, I you could write “There are other marketing resources on the web that can help you too!”
+For instance, if I wanted to link to a marketing blog, I could write, “There are other marketing resources on the web that can help you too!”
 When you create links to your content and other peoples content, it’s benefits you in these ways: you’re giving attribution, you’re helping other bloggers (and may receive reciprocation with a future link), and you’re increasing the page views of your other posts.
+Internal links also help search engines understand your content, so always choose descriptive anchor text that clearly represents what you’re linking to.

 2) Get consistent with formatting